RishabhRD/450DSA/stack/important.md

 We take the first element, sort the rest of stack and put the element in front of element just smaller than it.

+## 15.cc : Largest histogram area

+Use of stack to find left area and right area for every element in O(n) is awesome.